trias-project/alien-species-checklist/README.md

 1. Match scientific names to the GBIF backbone taxonomy and review any issues
 2. Define controlled vocabularies for the terms we're interested in.
-3. Map the current values to the controlled vocabularies (using the mapping defined in [this spreadsheet](https://docs.google.com/spreadsheets/d/1KJX6QBhv2xmDffYtXGt6FHV41Pm_eQjcUrDqxZxouvQ/edit?ts=56c18641#gid=0))
+3. Map the current values to controlled vocabularies, using [these mapping files](mapping).

 ## Repeatable process